10 Electric Light Orchestra Albums Everyone Should Own

 Electric Light Orchestra albums Face The Music

-As we get closer to the top spot on our top 10 Electric Light Orchestra albums list we turn to the album that started to ignite the tremendous success the band would begin to enjoy in the mid to late 1970s.
+As we get closer to the top spot on our list of top 10 Electric Light Orchestra albums, we turn to the album that ignites the tremendous success the band began to enjoy in the mid to late 1970s.
 Fueling the success of the Electric Light Orchestra album Face the Music was the fantastic single “Evil Woman.”
-Utilizing the same chord progression of am/G/ F as so many songs have used including the long jam ending of Led Zeppelin’s “Stairway to Heaven,” the song “Evil Woman,” was a completely addicting hit that turned so many heads towards the band.
+Utilizing the same chord progression of am/G/ F as so many songs have used, including the extended jam ending of Led Zeppelin’s “Stairway to Heaven,” the song “Evil Woman” was an utterly addicting hit that turned so many heads towards the band.
+The album’s opening track was an incredible piece of music that defined Jeff Lynne’s brilliance in production and writing.

 # 2 – A New World Record